 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

-The Group field is a 16-bit unsigned integer that maps an identifying number from the “Transform Type 4 – Key Exchange Method Transform IDs” registry maintained by IANA for IETF RFC 7296 to a complete domain parameter set.
+The Group/ML-KEM field is a 16-bit unsigned integer that maps an identifying number from the “Transform Type 4 – Key Exchange Method Transform IDs” registry maintained by IANA for IETF RFC 7296 to a complete domain parameter set.

-The Public Key field is a Diffie-Hellman public key, an element in the group described by the domain parameter set indicated by the value in the Group field.
+The Public Key/ML-KEM Parameter field is a Diffie-Hellman public key, an element in the group described by the domain parameter set indicated by the value in the Group/ML-KEM field or a ML-KEM parameter, which is either an encapsulation key or a ciphertext described by the ML-KEM indicated in the Group/ML-KEM field.

 TGbt Editor: Instruction: change “Diffie-Hellman Parameter element” to “Diffie-Hellman/ML-KEM Parameter element”